Zorpal/BasicWebsite/README.md

-Hi there, this repo contains my solution for the AQA Computer Science A-Level Coursework.
+Hi there, this repo contains some basic code for a frontend-backend website, which was my prototype 1 for the AQA Computer Science A-Level Coursework.
 This was made using a combination of Python, JavaScript, CSS and HTML; I developed my application in a Python virtual environment (venv) which is advisable to avoid any conflictions with any present systemwide packages.